spliner/youtube-pip/README.md

-youtube-pip
+YouTube PIP
 ===========

-Picture in picture for Youtube.
+Chrome extension that enables Picture in picture for YouTube.